Gate Locks for Wooden Gates & Garage Doors: a guide.

 Hinge bolts, also known as dog bolts

-cons:- Not an lock and is used in conjunction with a decent lock
+- Not an lock and is used in conjunction with a decent lock

 Lockable dropbolt